agramirez/agr-util/README.md

 agr-util.nullValueList(val, vals)
 ---------------------------------
-oracle or the coalesce function in ms sql.
+Similar to the oracle nvl or the coalesce function in ms sql.
 Returns the first non-null value from the available choices.
 Note that the vals param can be an array of possible values to return.
 If the value that should be returned is an array, and not a value inside the array, then the original array to return must be placed within an array wrapper.
-If this is not done the function will think that it must return a value within the array and not the array itself. single value or an array of values.
+If this is not done the function will think that it must return a value within the array and not the array itself.

+**Alias (AKA)**
+agr-util.nvl(val,vals)

 **Parameters**